Government report says US budget deficit set to hit $897B

-WASHINGTON (AP) — A new government report says that the U.S. budget deficit is set to hit $897 billion this year and predicts that economic growth will slow as the effects of President Donald Trump’s tax cut on business investment begin to drop off.
+WASHINGTON (AP) — A government report released Monday says that the U.S. budget deficit is set to hit $897 billion this year and predicts that economic growth will slow as the effects of President Donald Trump’s tax cut on business investment begin to drop off.

-The Congressional Budget Office Report predicts a $118 billion increase over last year’s $779 billion deficit.
+The new Congressional Budget Office Report predicts a $118 billion increase over last year’s $779 billion deficit.
+It predicts that the economy will grow by 2.3 percent this year, a slowdown from 3.1 percent last year.

-The CBO predicts in a report released Monday that the economy will grow by 2.3 percent this year, a slowdown from 3.1 percent last year.
+The CBO credits the 2017 tax bill — which cut corporate and individual income taxes by $1.9 trillion over a decade — with a burst in growth last year, but it says that this year “the boost that recent tax legislation gave to business wanes.”

 The report comes as the government is reopening after a 35-day partial shutdown.
-The CBO says the shutdown will have a modest negative impact on the economy.
+The CBO says the shutdown will have a modest negative impact on the economy, lowering projections of economic growth by 0.4 percent to 2.1 percent in the first quarter, though the economy is expected to mostly make up for it over the rest of the year.

 Most Read Business Stories